CRREL/GRiD-API/endpoints.md

 #### Response Format

 On success, the HTTP status code in the header response is `200` OK.
-On failure, the response body contains a the status in JSON format.
+On failure, the HTTP status code in the header response is `400` BAD and the response body contains an error in JSON format.
 #### Example

 ~~~~ {.bash}